Analysis | What Sharia Law for Afghan Women Under the Taliban Might Mean

 1. What is sharia?

 It’s a set of precepts rather than a code of law available for application.
-It’s comprised of the principles of Islam, laid out mainly in the Koran and in the record of the Prophet Muhammad’s life.
+It’s composed of the principles of Islam, laid out mainly in the Koran and in the record of the Prophet Muhammad’s life.
 Sharia is subject to the interpretation of jurists, clerics and politicians.
 The body of jurisprudence produced by Muslim scholars since Muhammad’s time is known as fiqh, meaning understanding, and is often spoken of interchangeably with sharia.
+Competing versions of what the Koran and Muhammad’s teachings mean for daily life have evolved over the centuries and continue to change.
+When in power from 1996 to 2001, the Taliban enforced the most extreme of interpretations, barring women from education and work and even from leaving home without a male escort, and requiring them to cover themselves from head to toe in public.

 2. What does sharia establish about women’s rights?

 The religion established in Arabia by Muhammad, who died in the year 632, in some ways advanced protections for girls and women, who had previously been treated like property.
-The Koran and Muhammad’s teachings set out, for instance, that a woman has the right to choose a husband and to work.
+The Koran and Muhammad’s teachings set out, for instance, that a woman has the right to work and to keep her earnings.
 Muhammad’s first wife, Khadijah, was an accomplished businesswoman.
-At the same time, Muhammad’s life serves as a model for practices such as polygamy still common in many Islamic societies.
+That’s not to say that sharia treats men and women the same.

 • A number of verses in the Koran say that men and women “were created from the same essence.”
 Some also state that men are “qawwamun” in relation to women.
 The meaning of this term is hotly debated.
 It has been interpreted to mean “protectors and maintainers” but also understood by some to connote the superiority of men over women.
 The verse goes on to say that devout women are “obedient” and that if they persistently disobey, their male protectors, as a last resort, should “strike” or “beat” them.